 Once you have 20% equity in your home, you can get the PMI removed.

-Besides credit and down payment, you’ll need enough income to pay a mortgage payment.
+Besides credit and a down payment, you’ll need enough income to pay the conventional mortgage payment.
 That’s measured by looking at your debt-to-income ratio (DTI) – how much debt do you have compared to your income.

 The maximum DTI for most conventional loans is 36% – 45% depending upon your credit.
 Here’s an example of a 41.6% DTI.